Dusty landscape as we hike through Bryce Canyon | Jake Hutchins

 Meals: B,L

 Today we head to the Hollywood famous destination of Monument Valley.
 Giant red towers of stone rise out of the valley and offer fantastic photographic motifs.
-For decades, this area has been used as a backdrop for the cameras of Hollywood films including Forrest Gump.
-We recommend an unforgettable Jeep tour through the valley led by the local Navajo Indians (starting at US$100, not included), where secluded views of the panoramas of Ear of the Wind and Big Hogan await.
+For decades, this area has been used as a backdrop for the cameras of Hollywood films, including Forrest Gump.
+Hit the ground running on an unforgettable Jeep tour through the valley led by the local Navajo Indians, where secluded views of the panoramas of Ear of the Wind and Big Hogan await.
+This tour is included in the price of your trip.
 In the afternoon, a 2.5 hr trip returns us to the Grand Canyon via its eastern entrance.
 With luck, we arrive in time for a stunning sunset.
-Our hotel is just south of the park entrance.
-Overnight: The Red Feather Lodge, 2 nights Drive time: 300 mi / 450 km, or 4.5 hrs
+Our hotel is just south of the park entrance. _____________________________________________________________________________ • Overnight: The Red Feather Lodge, 2 nights • Drive time: 300 mi / 450 km, or 4.5 hrs

 Meals: B,L